fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 To control the security of our organization we can set Password policy like:

-* minimum password length
+* Minimum password length
-* required specific characters
+* Required specific characters
-* allow/deny for password changes or set an expiration date or prevent password re-use
+* Allow/deny for password changes or set an expiration date or prevent password re-use

 Use of **MFA** Multi-Factor Authentication is strongly recommended at least for Root User.
 The possible MFA devices are: